-Trigger finger is an often painful condition that impacts the tendons in your fingers or thumbs – preventing them from moving smoothly through their passageway/tunnels to the end of the digit.
+Trigger finger is an often painful condition that impacts the tendons in your fingers or thumbs.
+It prevents them from moving smoothly through their passageway/tunnels to the end of the digit.

 It can affect any finger on your hand and is also called stenosing tensynovitis.